Cosmographic analysis of redshift drift: Introduction

 The key equation (which we shall re-derive \emph{and subsequently extend} below) is:

-See specifically McVittie, and in fact all of references~\cite{Sandage:1962,McVittie:1962,Loeb:1998,Uzan:2008,Liske:2008,Linder:2008,Quercellini:2010, Yoo:2010,Steinmetz:2008,Uzan:2007,Neben:2012,Kim:2014,Killedar:2009,Koksbang:2015,Marcori:2018,Martins:2016,Alves:2019,Bolejko:2019,Koksbang:2019}.
+See specifically McVittie, and in fact all of references~\cite{Sandage:1962,McVittie:1962,Loeb:1998, Linder:2008,Quercellini:2010,Uzan:2007,Uzan:2008, Neben:2012,Alves:2019,Bolejko:2019,Liske:2008,Yoo:2010,Steinmetz:2008,Kim:2014,Killedar:2009,Koksbang:2015,Marcori:2018,Martins:2016,Koksbang:2019}.
 A second key result at low redshift is presented by Neben \&\ Turner~\cite{Neben:2012}, citing McVittie~\cite{McVittie:1962}, where they assert

 (See also Martins~\emph{et al.}~\cite{Martins:2016}.)
 Note that this is intimately related to the deceleration parameter, so that the presence of a redshift drift is a direct signature of acceleration or deceleration.
+We shall soon see that higher derivatives in the redshift drift are related to higher orders in the cosmographic expansion.